-Every organization is unique to its rules and regulations.
+Every organization is unique in its rules and regulations.
 That is true with enterprise-wide systems such as SharePoint as well.
 To avoid a mess, miscommunication, and mismanagement, you need to set up certain rules.

 What is SharePoint Governance?